 Injury prevention programs shall be chosen based upon the epidemiologic needs of the community served by the trauma center.

 Hospital-specific evaluation methods shall be implemented to determine the effectiveness of the injury prevention programs.

+All trauma centers must implement at least two activities over the course of the verification cycle with specific objectives and deliverables that address separate major causes of injury in the community

+All trauma centers must demonstrate evidence of partnerships with community organizations to support their injury prevention efforts

+The trauma program must participate in the training of prehospital personnel.

+The trauma center must provide public and professional education.

+In all trauma centers, an organ procurement program must be available and consist of at least the following (this standard pertains to solid organ procurement for trauma patients only):

+An affiliation with an Organ Procurement Organization (OPO)

+A written policy for notification of the regional OPO

+Protocols defining clinical criteria and confirmatory test for the diagnosis of brain death

 The trauma service shall provide consultations or feedback to EMS or the transferring hospital regarding any patient admitted to the intensive care unit when performance improvement issues related to prehospital care are applicable.

+All trauma centers must have a process of reviewing and providing feedback to:

+EMS agencies, related to accuracy of triage and provision of care

+Referring providers, related to the care and outcomes of their patients and any potential opportunities for improvement in initial care

+In all trauma centers, a physician from the emergency department or trauma program must participate in the prehospital PI process, including assisting in the development of prehospital care protocols relevant to the care of trauma patients

 The trauma service shall provide 24-hour availability of telephone consultation with members of the hospital's trauma team and physicians of the community and outlying areas.
 Scheduled on-site consultations with members of the hospital's trauma team shall be available with physicians of the community and outlying areas.
 Evidence of these consultations shall be documented.